ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 To install UrbanFootprint install these steps.

 **Note:** UrbanFootprint is currently under active development.
 Very soon you'll be able to get an UrbanFootprint instance up and running on your own using these instructions with provided demo data.
-Contact `Calthorpe Analytics <mailto:UFupdate@calthorpe.com>`_ if you'd like to be notified when that is available, and in the meantime check out the live demo site.
+Contact `Calthorpe Analytics <mailto:UFupdate@calthorpe.com>`_ if you'd like to be notified when that is available, and in the meantime contact `Nathaniel Roth <mailto:neroth@ucdavis.edu>`_ for access to a demo site.

 Document Conventions
 --------------------